TheAlexDev23/japm/README.md

 libjson-c sqlite3 ncurses curl
 ```

-Note, that even though JAPML has an option of not displaying curses mode (still work in progress, the option is not fully implemented), the ncurses library is still required for building from source.
+Note, that even though JAPML has an option of not displaying curses mode, the ncurses library is still required for building from source.

 # Bulding from source